Rio02coder/QRIO-Components/README.md

       name: circuitnoise-config
 ```

-Once done, we can check the installation with the following command.
+Once done, exit the master node and check the installation with the following command.

 ```bash
 kubectl get pods -n kube-system